ultraleap/UnityPlugin/README.md

 ## Contributing

 Our vision is to make it as easy as possible to design the best user experience for hand tracking use cases in VR.
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+We learn and are inspired by the creations from our open source community - any contributions you make are greatly appreciated.

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)